nf-core/oncoanalyser/README.md

 ## Introduction

-**nf-core/oncoanalyser** is a Nextflow implementation of the comprehensive cancer RNA and DNA analysis and reporting pipeline from the Hartwig Medical Foundation.
-For detailed information on each component of the Hartwig Medical Foundation pipeline, please refer to [hartwigmedical/hmftools](https://github.com/hartwigmedical/hmftools/).
+**nf-core/oncoanalyser** is a Nextflow implementation of the comprehensive cancer DNA and RNA analysis and reporting workflow from the Hartwig Medical Foundation.
+For detailed information on each component of the Hartwig Medical Foundation workflow, please refer to [hartwigmedical/hmftools](https://github.com/hartwigmedical/hmftools/).

 The oncoanalyser pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation